-A review of 170 animal and human studies shows that regular exercise is associated with reduced cancer risk, particularly for the types of cancers that are associated with unhealthful lifestyles, such as those of the breast, colon, prostate, lung and endometrium (J Nutr, 2002 Nov;132(11 Suppl):3456S-3464S).
+A review of 170 animal and human studies showed that regular exercise is associated with reduced cancer risk, particularly for the types of cancers that are associated with unhealthful lifestyles, such as those of the breast, colon, prostate, lung and endometrium (J Nutr, 2002 Nov;132(11 Suppl):3456S-3464S).
 Exercise helps to prevent cancer by reducing causes of inflammation: overweight, excess calorie intake, high blood sugar, high insulin and insulin-like growth factor-1, high estrogen, and overactive and depressed immune function.

 The most likely reason why exercise reduces cancer risk is that it reduces an overactive immunity (Exerc Sport Sci Rev, 2015;43(3):134-142).
 Many studies show that exercise reduces markers of an overactive immune system that are also necessary for cancer growth: interleukin-6, tumor necrosis factor-a, and monocyte chemoattractant protein 1.